54696d21/advent_calendar/README.md

 # advent_calendar

-This is an advent calendar that displays the current date (just the day) by lighting up as many leds.
+This is a simple advent calendar that displays the current date (just the day) by lighting up as many leds accordingly.
+The ESP8266 is used to get the current date (and time) via NTP.
 I use it with a led ring consisting of 24 WS2812.
 The comments are partly in German as I didn't change it yet.